← /connect/

 How it works

-- Scratch pulls your collections into files.
-Every CMS item, page, and asset comes down to a folder on your laptop.
+1. Scratch pulls your collections into files.
+Every CMS item, page, and asset comes down to a folder on your laptop, one file per item.
 The Designer layout never moves.

-- Claude rewrites the prose fields.
-Tell it what you want across a collection.
-Tighten every blog excerpt to one sentence and fix the title case.
-Claude edits the files, not the live site.
+2. Claude rewrites the fields you point it at.
+Open the folder in the Claude desktop app.
+Try a prompt on one item in Chat, then let Cowork or Code run it across the whole collection.
+Rewrite every excerpt to one sentence and fix the title case.
+Claude edits the files, never the live site.

-- You review every diff and publish.
+3. You review every diff and publish.
 Scratch shows each change next to the original, word by word.
 Approve what ships, and Scratch publishes only those items back through the Webflow CMS API.
+What you do not approve never leaves your laptop.

 What Claude edits in Webflow